-HMO buy to lets are often seen as an investment only for very experienced landlords; considered more challenging to manage and a higher financial risk than the more traditional vanilla buy to let property.
+HMOs are often only seen as an investment for very experienced landlords, as they are often considered more challenging to manage and have a higher financial risk than traditional vanilla buy to let properties.
 However, there are many overlooked benefits to having an HMO property in your buy to let portfolio, and we work every day with landlords who have had massive success with this type of property.

 The main draw for HMOs is that they produce considerably higher yields than other types of buy to let property.
-Our most recent figures (from Q4 2020) show that the average yield for HMO property is 9.13%, 3.5% higher than vanilla buy to let property (5.69%) and 2% higher than semi-commercial property (6.69%).
+Our most recent Buy to Let Mortgage Index figures show that the average yield for HMO property is 7.75%, 2.5% higher than vanilla buy to let property (5.25%).

-If you’re looking to increase your buy to let portfolio further, this increase in rental income can be very beneficial, potentially allowing you to purchase further property much sooner than with a vanilla property.
-Even if you’re not looking to expand, I’m sure the extra income will be most welcome!
+If you’re looking to expand your property investment portfolio further, this increase in rental income can be very beneficial, potentially allowing you to purchase further property much sooner than with a vanilla property.
 A higher yield also helps mitigate the inevitable cost of maintenance work, which comes with any buy to let property.

-Unlike vanilla property, however, the impact of rental voids in an HMO buy to let is spread over two or more other tenants, making them less financially significant and more manageable.
+However, the impact of rental voids in an HMO can be spread over two or more other tenants, making them less financially significant and more manageable.
 With vanilla property, all rental income stops during void periods (or if the tenant falls into arrears).
 In contrast, HMOs enable you to continue receiving rent from other tenants, even if one room is unoccupied, which can alleviate much of the mental and financial stress for you as a landlord.

-Location is vital when it comes to HMO buy to let success.
-With low affordable housing stock, we know that demand for rented accommodation is still very high, particularly in large towns and cities.
-As many working professionals can’t afford to rent or buy a whole property on their own, they will opt for shared house arrangements as room rent is usually lower than for an entire property.
+Location is vital when it comes to HMO success.
+With demand continuing to outweigh supply for rented accommodation, particularly in large towns and cities, choosing the right location for your investment is vital.
+Many working professionals can’t afford to rent or buy a whole property on their own, and so will opt for shared house arrangements as room rent is usually lower than for an entire property.

-Property within walking distance from a university campus will always be a good investment (you can read our guide to becoming a student landlord here).
-Student demand in these areas is usually high.
-While most student households change over every summer, you’re likely to have the next tenants lined up by the previous January if not earlier, such is the competition for desirable student accommodation!
+Property within walking distance from a university campus will always be a good investment, as student demand in these areas is usually high.
+While most student households change over every summer, you’re likely to have the next tenants lined up by the previous January, if not earlier; such is the competition for desirable student accommodation.
 If you’re renting to young professionals, then transport links are a must, or town/city centre locations to make commuting and access to local amenities easy.

 HMO licencing can appear complicated as the rules vary depending on the local authority.
 For some, properties with four or fewer tenants do not need a licence, but in others, they will.
 We recommend always checking with your local authority to see whether the property you wish to purchase will require a licence.